This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 2.5 Applique outline

-Applique outline contains tack-down stitches of separate color to stitch appliqu?abric to the underlying fabric.
-Program automatically sets "No fill" option when user selects Applique outline (Picture No. 21, Picture No. 22).
+Applique outline contains tack-down stitches of a separate color to stitch applique fabric to the underlying fabric.
+The program automatically sets the "No fill" option when the user selects the Applique outline (Picture No. 21, Picture No. 22).

 The other parameters of Satin, Border and Applique outlines are: